michelesr/thesis/src/intro.md

 ## Improvement of beFair products

-In order to improve beFair software products, we have review our software architecture to fit the microservices model, that emerged out recently and became a standard for many organisations, such as *Google* and *Red Hat*.
+In order to improve beFair software products, we have adapted our software architecture to fit the microservices model, that emerged out recently and became a standard for many organisations, such as *Google* and *Red Hat*.

-This approach is based to divide the application microservices isolated inside containers, that can communicate with a Virtual Private Network (VPN).
-Containers provide many advantages if used in production and they will replace Virtual Machines soon.
+This approach divides the application in isolated microservices that live inside containers, and communicate through a Virtual Private Network (VPN).
+Containers are a evolution of virtual machines and provide many advantages if used in production.

+...

 ## Organization of this document